CanboyEE/Data_IES_case/README.md

-# Data_IES_case
+# Data_IES_cases
-This is the data of an integrated energy system case.
+This is the data of two integrated energy systems.